hanabi/hanabi.github.io/Empty_Clues.md

 * Separate from Hat-Guessing, it is also possible to play with a Hat-Guessing-like extension tacked on to the existing Hyphen-ated convention framework.
 * If empty clues are legal, then they can be used as a means to encode multiple actions for the entire team in a manner identical to how Hat-Guessing works.
-* When an empty clue is given, players should drop everything that they are doing and perform one round of of blind-plays (and/or blind-discards).
+* When an empty clue is given, players should perform one round of of blind-plays (and/or blind-discards).
 * For example, on the first turn of a 4-player game:
   * Alice goes first.
   * Bob has blue 1 on slot 1, Cathy has red 1 on slot 1, and Donald has green 1 on slot 1.